message/iata/FR.md

 - passengers with a COVID-19 vaccination certificate and accompanying children younger than 18 years.
 The certificate must state that they received:
 - the first vaccine dose of Janssen at least 28 days before arrival; or
 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival; or
-- the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and a proof of previous infection with COVID-19; or
+- the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
-- the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and a proof of complete vaccination of Sinopharm or Sinovac.
+- the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac.
 - More exemptions can be found at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>
 2. Passengers arriving from red list countries: Afghanistan, Brazil, Costa Rica, Cuba, Georgia, Moldova (Rep.) Montenegro, Pakistan, Russian Fed., Serbia, Suriname or Turkey must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to: